bahrus/xtal-element/README.md

 For example, an interesting duality paradox that has existed for a number of years has been between OOP vs functional programming.
 Efforts to "embrace the duality paradox" like Scala and F# always appealed to me.
 The "hooks" initiative adds an interesting twist to the debate, and might strike the right balance for some types of components.
 Evidently, the result has been less boilerplate code, which can only be good.
 Perhaps the learning curve is lower as well, and that's great.

 xtal-element, though, embraces the duality paradox in a slightly different way.
-It promotes sticking with classes as far as holding state (and has no issues with users of the utility functions also implement their business logic using methods, inheritance, etc.).
-But xtal-element avoids mix-ins and base classes, as they will only get in the way of the developer's ability to create their own class hierarchy.
-It borrows some ideas from Rust and Python.
+It promotes sticking with classes as far as holding state (and has no issues with users of the utility functions also implementing their business logic using methods, inheritance, etc.).
+But xtal-element avoids mix-ins and base classes, as they will only get in the way of the developer's ability to create their own class hierarchy, and having maximum choice in what pieces to leverage from xtal-element.

+xtal-element borrows some ideas from Rust and Python.

-xtal-element's utility functions, then, are served à la carte, meaning you can pick and choose exactly what you want to use, and not incur any costs from "bundling" unused features unnecessarily into a mixin or base class.
+xtal-element's utility functions, are all imported à la carte, meaning you can pick and choose exactly what you want to use, and not incur any costs from "bundling" unused features unnecessarily into a mixin or base class.
 The cost of this freedom is a little more boilerplate, more "primitives" to contend with.
-But if a class of components will all use the same features, a base class can always be constructed, that hides the boilerplate.
+But if a class of components will all use the same features, a base class can always be constructed, that hides the boilerplate from extending classes.

 Anyway, xtal-element's target audience is those who are looking for a web component helpers that: